 Once hired Deputy Coroners undergo an 80 hour n in-house/field training program.
 All new Deputy Coroners are on a six-month probation.
 Once signed off as being competent Deputy Coroners respond on their own to calls.
 All LCCO employees then undergo annual evaluations.
 All Deputy Coroners participate in monthly in house training as well as outside conferences and seminars.

-It is expected that within two years of being hired as a Deputy Coroner the employee will begin the process of becoming certified through the American Board of Medicolegal Death Investigators (ABMDI).
+It is expected that within 18 months of being hired as a Deputy Coroner the employee will begin the process of becoming certified through the American Board of Medicolegal Death Investigators (ABMDI).

 Education is very important in this field and of the 10 current staff members there are: